Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - A.7.3.a) Private files
 - A.7.3.b) Deleted files
 A.7.4) <A.7.4> Files submitted must not be modified or altered.\
-- A.7.4.a) Exception: Pre-1.9 logs contain the player access token, which may be edited out.
+- A.7.4.a) Exception: Pre 1.9 logs contain the player access token, which may be edited out.
 If you choose to do this, you should mention that the logs were modified in the files submission.
 - A.7.4.b) Guidance: It is highly recommended to submit all files prior to loading any illegal mods or datapacks.
 For this reason, it is discouraged to submit files while playing with mods that load additional datapacks (such as MCSR Ranked).
 #entangled[Entangled Rule(s):]\
 #entangled[A.7.4 is referenced by: ] #entangledRule("A.12.1.d")\